kryzp/magpie/README.md

 ### Hot-Code Reloading
 The actual implementation of this is simple in theory.

-This does mean that global data is a little tricky because it gets reset whenever the app is re-compiled at runtime.
-However, it can be fixed by:
+We pass a V-Table `OS_API` which can be used by `app.dll` to make OS-level calls from the main executable.
+For instance, if we wanna allocate memory, we have to do it through this V-Table because otherwise the memory allocated is attributed to the DLL and thus lost on hot reload.
+Unfortunately, being able to hot reload the state at any point means there are some things that get tricky, mostly things related to global data.
+However, it can be (mostly) fixed by:
 1. Using as little globally-accessible data as possible.
-2. Re-Setting it whenever we hot reload.
+2. Re-setting it whenever we hot reload.

-Data that simply cannot survive a hot-reload, such as OS level features (i.e. the fiber-based job system) all lie in `/os/`, where the actual entry point code per-platform is stored.

-`/os/` ultimately doesn't rely on the app at all or any layer "higher" than `/core/` and `/input/`, it just makes some assumptions about specific functions inside the DLL (namely, `AppXXX`) which take in the context pointer (generic, just some allocated data returned by `AppInit`) alongside maybe some other data (such as input, in the case of `AppTick`).
+`/os/` ultimately doesn't rely on the app at all or any layers "higher" than `/core/`, `/input/`, `/io/` and `/log/`, it just makes some assumptions about specific functions inside the DLL (namely, `AppXXX`) which mostly all take in the context pointer (generic, just some allocated data returned by `AppInit`) alongside maybe some other data (such as input, in the case of `AppTick`).

 ```
 +--------------------------------------------------+